(d. before 1840 Census)

 A family story is that she was called Chellie and later in life married a harness maker by the name of Waterberry.
 Her youngest son Lucius learned the trade of harness maker under his step-father.

 Charity Potts and Walter Dunns, Jr.'s three children were: Newman, Hannah and Lucius.
-Newman settled in Wayne County; Hannah lived in the Kinston area and Lucius settled in Jones County.
+Newman settled in Wayne County; Hannah lived in Lenoir County and Lucius settled in Jones County.